WadeHarris/wdd230-current/README.md

-# wdd230-current
+# WDD230

-WDD230 course work and so forth
+This will contain all the course work for WDD230 such as weekly assignments and so forth.